Ryz0nd/nebulae/README.md

 ## Features ⚙️

-* `Initialize light node`: this initializes a Celestia light node in the application's local storage
+* `Initialize light node`: this initializes a Celestia light node
 * `Start light node`: this starts the light node
 * `Stop light node`: this stops the light node